-- See chart below and General Hunting Regulations for general hunting regulations which also apply to deer hunting.
+- See General Hunting Regulations which also apply to deer hunting.

 - All firearms must be cased and unloaded while being transported in vehicles, including on all-terrain vehicles.
 A muzzleloader is considered unloaded when, in the case of a percussion cap rifle or shotgun, the percussion cap has been removed from the nipple; in the case of a flintlock, when the powder is removed from the pan and a boot or cover made of nonmetallic material is placed over the frizzen.

 - Hunters using or possessing any shotgun slug in the field during the deer seasons must have a shotgun with adjustable open iron or peep sights or a scope affixed to the shotgun.

 - Telescopic sights of any magnification (scope power) are permitted for deer hunting on all firearms, including muzzleloader rifles and smoothbore muzzleloader shotguns.
 No permits are required for telescopic sights.

 - Any sight or device that casts a beam of light upon the deer is prohibited.

 - Shotgun shells containing single spherical projectiles referred to as pumpkin balls are prohibited.

 - While deer hunting with a shotgun, it is illegal to have in possession any ammunition not authorized for deer hunting.

 - Muzzleloaders are legal during the Six-day Firearm season where the hunter must also possess the annual Rifle Permit.
 See Licenses, Permits & Stamps.